-On the Unschool Rules Facebook page, I asked what everyone wants to read more about once Sarah finishes her compulsory school years – more stuff about unschooling philosophy and ideas, or more stuff about our day-to-day lives post-“school.”
+On the Unschool Rules Facebook page, I asked what everyone wants to read more about once Ashar finishes her compulsory school years – more stuff about unschooling philosophy and ideas, or more stuff about our day-to-day lives post-“school.”

 You’re all incredibly unhelpful, because pretty much everyone said both.
 Yeah, I said it.
 Unhelpful.
 I was hoping for “clear direction” and I got “keep writing whatever you happen to think of,” which … well, don’t say I didn’t warn you.

-Anyway, there were a lot of people who want to know what’s next for Sarah, and you MIGHT have noticed it’s something I don’t talk too much about.
+Anyway, there were a lot of people who want to know what’s next for Ashar, and you MIGHT have noticed it’s something I don’t talk too much about.
 Sure, part of it is because we’re sort of live-for-the-moment types, but part of it is…

 … because we just don’t know.

 But that doesn’t mean we are hands-off.
-Our role is to talk with Sarah about responsibility, options and goals, and to put resources in front of her that might help.
+Our role is to talk with Ashar about responsibility, options and goals, and to put resources in front of her that might help.
 We’ve looked at a program called Transitions, part of The Janus School, which caters to students with learning differences.
-We’re not sure yet if that’s in the future, but we spent a day last month visiting with Sarah and trying to find out if it’d be a good fit as she tries to figure out adult life on the autism spectrum.
+We’re not sure yet if that’s in the future, but we spent a day last month visiting with Ashar and trying to find out if it’d be a good fit as she tries to figure out adult life on the autism spectrum.

-All I can say is, when Sarah knows, you’ll know 🙂 Until then, I hope you’ll be happy hearing about the day-to-day, because we really feel like that’s where our focus should be right now, and it’s where all the coolest stuff is happening!
+All I can say is, when Ashar knows, you’ll know 🙂 Until then, I hope you’ll be happy hearing about the day-to-day, because we really feel like that’s where our focus should be right now, and it’s where all the coolest stuff is happening!

 - What’s So Special About Shakespeare? – You’ll be hearing more about this book soon; it’s been a big part of our Shakespeare kick and it and some other books by the same publisher are part of a learning theme we’ve got going on about “rebels.”